Last Updated on November 14th, 2021

 This is a group of products that includes:

 Let’s start with the product that is almost usable.
-Deep Action Exfoliating Scrub might be OK for non-sensitive skin if it did not contain menthol, but the menthol can cause redness and irritation in most skin types.
+Deep Action Exfoliating Scrub might be OK for non-sensitive skin if it did not contain menthol, but like we said, menthol causes redness and irritation in most skin types.

 Deep Cleaning Astringent for Sensitive Skin also might not be all that bad except for the fact that the alkali in the soap cancels out the exfoliant ability of the salicylic acid added to the product.
 The product is at least not harmful to the skin.
 Deep Cleaning Astringent also has salicylic acid in a high-pH product that neutralizes it, along with alcohol that can dry out the skin.

 The remaining products in this group all contain so much menthol (or menthol derivatives) that they can inflame the skin.
-If you use them, you will certainly notice a difference, but it won’t be good.
+If you use them, you will certainly notice irritation.

 At first glance, Clean & Clear Advantage Invisible Acne Patch seems like a great way to zap a zit, especially on oily skin.
 The tiny patch contains just a dab of salicylic acid, enough to stop inflammation and remove redness overnight.
 The problem is that the patch not only contains salicylic acid that removes redness, it also contains cinnamon oil that can cause redness.
-But the cinnamon oil smells nice.
-You can take comfort in smelling like apple pie while your pimples grow redder.
+If you are allergic to cinnamon, definitely do not use this product.

 The Advantage Acne Cleanser contains the important skin care ingredient salicylic acid, in a mixture of ingredients that neutralize it.
 Even if the product had been formulated to maintain salicylic acid at the pH that helps it break up hardened oils in clogged pores, this important skin care ingredient would only stay on the face a few seconds before it was washed away.
 Plus, this product uses sodium olefin sulfonate for its main cleansing ingredient.
 Sodium olefin sulfonate dries out even oily skin, making it wrinkle, but usually leaving oil in pores.